 We propose to address economic questions related to Pierce's disease (PD) by developing and applying a quantitative model of the supply and demand for California wine and wine grapes.
 The economic component of this model will combine existing wine market models with some entirely new elements.
 The biophysical component will draw on a range of technical information and, where appropriate, evidence from crop and disease simulation modeling.
 To begin, we have consulted with scientists the study the disease and its vectors.
-As a result of their advice, we have begun to model the problem of the blue-green sharpshooter in northern California.
-We hope that by doing so, we will gain a better understanding of how to model the statewide PD problem including the role of the glassy-winged sharpshooter and the problems it poses across the state.
-The end result will be a model that is designed specifically to evaluate the likely expected benefits from investments in alternative research and development projects related to the management of PD.
+Drawing on their advice, combined with information gleaned from interviews with vineyard managers, we have modeled the problem of the Blue-Green Sharpshooter (BGSS) in Northern California.
+By doing so, we have gained a better understanding of how to model the statewide Pierce's Disease problem.
+Additionally, we have begun to study the role of the Glassy-Winged Sharpshooter (GWSS) and the problems it poses in southern regions of the state.
+The end result will be a model that is designed specifically to evaluate the likely expected benefits from investments in alternative R&D projects related to the management of PD.